tsunami643/blogdraft/_posts/2022-10-06-ti11-team-guide.md

 * **SA DPC Tour 3** - 8th
 * **PGL Arlington Major** - Did not qualify

 Not a very standout performance during the year and was among the darkest of horses to qualify through the SA regionals.
 Lucky for them, a lot things went their way.
 In lower bracket finals, Tempest had massive internet issues and basically had to forfeit the entire series.
-And for grand finals, Leostyle answered [who was in Paris.](https://www.reddit.com/r/DotA2/comments/x8457w/lmao/)
+And for grand finals, Infamous's Leostyle answered [who was in Paris.](https://www.reddit.com/r/DotA2/comments/x8457w/lmao/)

-Hokori still played well throughout the SA qualifier and actually recently beat Fnatic in the BTS Pro Series S12 while bootcamping in SEA.
+Despite all that, Hokori still did play well throughout the SA qualifier and actually recently beat Fnatic in the BTS Pro Series S12 while bootcamping in SEA.

 **What would success look like?** How funny would it be if they win TI and then have to play in Divison 2 DPC next year.